 Tactic 1: Build Comprehensive FAQ Pages

-Create FAQ pages that directly answer the questions your customers actually ask.
-Not generic corporate FAQs — real questions from real conversations.
+Create FAQ pages that directly answer the questions your customers ask in real conversations.
+Not generic corporate FAQs - real questions from real conversations.
 "How long does a kitchen renovation take in Vancouver?"
 "Do I need a permit for a deck in Burnaby?"
 Structure each answer in 40-60 words for the initial response, with the option to expand into more detail.
 Use FAQ schema markup on every question-answer pair.

 Tactic 2: Implement Complete Schema Markup

 At minimum, your site should have LocalBusiness schema with accurate name, address, phone, hours, and geo-coordinates.
 Add Service schema for every service you offer, with descriptions and price ranges.
-Use Review/AggregateRating schema to surface your star rating.
+Use Review or AggregateRating schema only when eligible reviews are visible on the page and implemented in a policy-compliant way.
 For content pages, use Article or BlogPosting schema.
 The more structured data you provide, the easier it is for AI systems to understand and trust your information.

 Tactic 3: Claim and Optimize Every Knowledge Source